Transferrin saturation: Interpretation

 Studies also reveal that a transferrin saturation (serum iron concentration ÷ total iron binding capacity) over 60 percent in men and over 50 percent in women identified the presence of an abnormality in iron metabolism (hereditary hemochromatosis, heterozygotes and homozygotes) with approximately 95 percent accuracy.
 This finding helps in the early diagnosis of hereditary hemochromatosis, especially while serum ferritin still remains low.
 The retained iron in hereditary hemochromatosis is primarily deposited in parenchymal cells, with reticuloendothelial cell accumulation occurring very late in the disease.
 This is in contrast to transfusional iron overload in which iron deposition occurs first in the reticuloendothelial cells and then in parenchymal cells.
-This explains why ferritin levels remain relative low in hereditary hemochromatosis, while transferrin saturation is high.
+This explains why ferritin levels may remain relatively low in hereditary hemochromatosis while transferrin saturation is high.